Tracey Varga

 Nicole Dalier

 Nicole was born and raised in Charlotte, NC where she studied at the Charlotte Ballet, as a part of their pre-professional division, under the advisement of Patricia McBride, Jean-Pierre Bonnefoux and Mark Diamond.
 Later she attended Texas Christian University, in Fort Worth Texas, where she completed her BFA in ballet and modern dance.
-Nicole was able to access many avenues through Texas Christian University where she was able to choreograph a number of dances, both classical and modern.
-Nicole’s extensive training at TCU and various summer intensives such as Alonzo King’s Lines Ballet and Milwaukee Ballet have provided her with extensive training in classical ballet and modern dance.
-Her experiences have opened her to all varieties of dance techniques including but not limited to Cunningham, Horton and Graham.
-Nicole has been serving as a faculty member of the Wilmington School of Ballet since 2014.
-She is also a member of The Wilmington Ballet Company as one of their resident professional dancers.
-Nicole is excited to call Wilmington her home.
+Nicole was able to access many avenues through Texas Christian University where she choreographed several dances, both classical and modern.
+Nicole’s training at TCU and various Summer intensives, such as Alonzo King’s Lines Ballet and Milwaukee Ballet, have provided her with a vast background in classical ballet and modern dance.
+Her experiences have opened her to all varieties of techniques including but not limited to Cunningham, Horton and Graham.
+Nicole is a litigation specialist with Allan Brandon Tise, PLLC and has been worked for Mr. Tise since 2014.
+Nicole has been a core member with Forward Motion since 2015 and is happy to call Wilmington her home.

 Becky Spivey